WorldBankfinancials/World-Bank/replit.md

 ## Overview

 This is a comprehensive international banking application built as a full-stack solution providing secure digital banking services.
-The platform features a mobile-first design with React frontend, Express.js backend, and Supabase for authentication and data management.
+The bank features a mobile-first design with React frontend, Express.js backend, and Supabase for authentication and data management.
 The application supports multi-language functionality (English and Chinese), real-time features, and includes both customer-facing interfaces and administrative tools.

 ## System Architecture